 Resource management

 The VOD resource management system is responsible for monitoring and dynamically reserving streaming capacity to deliver a VOD stream to a given customer.
-It will treat AO and customers on a fair and equal basis.
+It will treat AO and Wyre customers on a fair and equal basis.
 This implies that the resource management system will take into account that the bandwidth that can be allocated dynamically by a number of simultaneous streams generated on a node and VOD serving area is in proportion to the relative weight of the AO customer base on that node/area.

 VOD asset order flow